-The Health and Safety Executive (HSE) provide a free guidance publication Electrical Safety and You which you can download from their website.
+The Health and Safety Executive (HSE) provide a free guidance publication Electrical Safety and You which you can download from the HSE website.
 This provides useful information about checking electrical equipment.

-- Note: letting agents can also be held responsible for the safety of the electrical equipment in accommodation they let, depending on the terms of their agreements with property owners.
-Check your agreement and speak with your agent to ensure you both understand who is responsible for the safety of electrical products.
+Note: letting agents and landlords can also be held responsible for the safety of the electrical equipment in premises they let or rent, depending on the terms of their management or rental agreements.
+Check your agreement and speak with your agent/landlord to ensure you both understand who is responsible for the safety of electrical products.

 General product safety

-The General Product Safety Regulations 2005 are aimed at making sure that all goods supplied to consumers (new or second-hand) are safe.
+The General Product Safety Regulations 2005 are aimed at making sure that all products supplied to customers are safe in their normal or reasonably foreseeable usage.

 The regulations cover products made available to consumers for their use in the course of a delivery of a service (e.g. the provision of a hairdryer in a hotel room, a riding helmet provided to someone pony trekking or a cot for customers who have a baby).

 Where a product is already subject to other existing regulations then those regulations will still apply to that product.
 The General Product Safety Regulations will also apply where they go further than the existing regulations.